iulian-radu-at/pattern-string-material-ui/README.md

 - pattern-string-material-ui is made publicly available

-### 1.0.1
+### 1.0.3

-- Changed the type of returned argument for onChange
+- Changed the type of returned argument for type in onChange from string to enum

-### 1.0.2

-- Fixed the typescript definition for the new onChange